 When max defroster uses the high fan speed, the noise level of the fans increases.

 Your car also has a heated windscreen to help remove condensation and ice.

-You can activate the max defroster and the heated windscreen via the centre display or the button panel below the centre display.
+You can activate the max defroster via both the centre display and the button panel below the centre display.

 Activating via the button panel